hatton/geckofxHtmlToPdf/README.md

 ##RoadMap##

 - Add a winforms component that can be used to make PDFs easily from a winforms app without running the command line.
-(It's there and usable but hit some snages and so suspendend for now; see notes in the code if you want to finish this up.)
+(It's there and usable but hit some snags and so suspendend for now; see notes in the code if you want to finish this up.)

 - Add command line parameter for:
  -  media